 Margaret has been an IMPACT instructor since 1992, teaching all programs, and is also an Instructor Trainer.
 She holds a fifth degree black belt in Tae Kwon Do.

-She is a Licensed Clinical Social Worker at One Hope United, a child and family services agency, where she is now Chief Operating Officer.
-Her social work career has focused on the treatment of emotionally and behaviorally disturbed children and youth.
+She is a Licensed Clinical Social Worker at Nexus Family Healing, a child and family services agency, where she is the VP of Strategy.
+Her social work career has focused on the treatment of emotionally and behaviorally disturbed children and youth for the past 30 years.
 She co-developed the full IMPACT course for teen girls.

 “To me IMPACT courses have always been about freedom to live in the world in a more complete and visible way.
 Providing this experience to women is a revolutionary act – revolution of old restrictive attitudes and beliefs in favor of greater freedom.” – Margaret

-Martha received her Ph.D. in sociology from the University of Iowa and is Professor Emeritus of Sociology and Women’s Studies at Northeastern Illinois University.
+Martha received her Ph.D. in sociology from the University of Iowa and is Professor Emeritus of Sociology and Women’s, Gender, and Sexuality Studies at Northeastern Illinois University.
 She holds a fifth-degree black belt in Seido karate.
 She has published several articles on self-defense, including “Empowering Self-Defense," "The Power of NO” and “Kicking Down the Barriers: Self-Defense and Social Change.”
 Hers and Mike Armato's book Investigating Gender: Developing a Feminist Sociological Imagination also addresses the importance of self-defense training in the chapter "Interpersonal Violence."

 "My belief that ordinary women can do extraordinary things is continually affirmed in teaching IMPACT.
 We create an opportunity for women to recognize the power, fighting spirit, and love of life they already have." – Martha

-Rachel began volunteering with IMPACT in 2014 as a class assistant, and became an instructor in 2017.
-She has been involved in violence prevention, health education, and sexual assault policy reform since 2008.
-She is also engaged in LGBTQ research and advocacy, and has developed and run inclusion trainings in the Chicagoland area for the past 5 years.
+Rachel began volunteering with IMPACT Chicago in 2014 and became an instructor a few years later, and has been involved in violence prevention, healthy relationship education, and sexual assault policy reform since 2008.
+With a background in LGBTQ inclusion trainings and health research, Rachel is particularly excited about working on self-defense programming for all genders.
 Rachel holds a first degree black belt in Tae Kwon Do, has trained in Aikido, and played rugby for several years.